WICG/pwa-url-handler/explainer.md

 }
 ```

-(`capture_link` from the [Declarative Link Capturing](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md) proposal added to examples for comparison.)
+(`capture_links` from the [Declarative Link Capturing](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md) proposal added to examples for comparison.)

 A PWA matches a URL for URL handling if the URL matches one of the origin strings in `url_handlers` and the browser is able to validate that the origin agrees to let this app handle such a URL.

-`url-handlers` can contain an origin that encompasses requesting PWA's scope and also other unrelated origins.
+`url_handlers` can contain an origin that encompasses requesting PWA's scope and also other unrelated origins.
 Not restricting URLs to the same scope or domain as the requesting PWA allows the developer to use different domain names for the same content but handle them with the same PWA.
 See [this section](#web-app-to-origin-association) for how `url_handlers` requests can be validated with origins.
 Navigation redirection is not a good alternative with respect to offline scenarios.

 #### Wildcard Matching